MinecraftCitiesNetwork/democracycraft-wiki/docs/general-guides/chestshops.md

 ## View Your Sales
 You'll receive a notification when someone interacts with your store if you are online.

+:::tip Company ChestShop Sales
-:::tip To view your company ChestShop sales history, run the command: /firm sales yourcompany
+You can view your business' ChestShop sales by running ``/firm sales <business>``
 :::

+:::tip Player ChestShop Sales
-:::tip To view your personal ChestShop sales history, run the command: /csn history
+You can view your business' ChestShop sales by running ``/csn history``
 :::

 ## Conclusion